amritrai5757/onlinestore/README.md

 Used useeffect for managing lifecycle methods/side effect like, if item added/removed from cart then, request a new key for the total amount for payment from stripe.

-Built an rest api in express app(server) which is used by react app(client,frontend)🤍🤍
+Built an rest api in express app(server) with firestore database which is used by react app(client,frontend)🤍🤍